Healthdirect Free Australian health advice you can count on.

 What if my poos are hard or soft?

-The stool (poo) is collected on a paper sheet that you put into the toilet.
-Both hard and soft stools will be caught on the paper.
+The stool (poo) is collected on a toilet liner that you put into the toilet.
+Both hard and soft stools can be caught on the paper.
 It does not matter which type of stool you have.

 Why do I need to collect 2 samples?